MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/printoem/ns-printoem-_oemcuipparam.md

 ### -field OEMCUIPCallback

 Used by the <b>IPrintOemUI::CommonUIProp</b> method, the second time it is called, to return the address of a callback function of type <a href="..\printoem\nc-printoem-oemcuipcallback.md">OEMCUIPCALLBACK</a>.

-##### - dwFlags.For calls to IPrintOemUI::CommonUIProp with its dwMode parameter set to OEMCUIP_DOCPROP:

-Contains the contents of the <b>fMode</b> member of the <a href="..\winddiui\ns-winddiui-_documentpropertyheader.md">DOCUMENTPROPERTYHEADER</a> structure received by the printer driver's <a href="..\winddiui\nf-winddiui-drvdocumentpropertysheets.md">DrvDocumentPropertySheets</a> function.

-##### - dwFlags.For calls to IPrintOemUI::CommonUIProp with its dwMode parameter set to OEMCUIP_PRNPROP:

-Contains the contents of the <b>Flags</b> member of the DEVICEPROPERTYHEADER structure received by the printer driver's <a href="..\winddiui\nf-winddiui-drvdevicepropertysheets.md">DrvDevicePropertySheets</a> function.

 ## -remarks